Everett W. Holstrom: World War II

 After the Japanese attack on Pearl Harbor on December 7, 1941, the 17th BG immediately began anti-submarine patrols off the coast of Oregon and Washington.
-According to the United States Department of War, Holstrom was credited in destroying the first Japanese submarine off the mouth of Columbia River on December 25, 1941.
+According to the United States Department of War, Holstrom was credited in destroying the first Japanese submarine off the mouth of Columbia River on December 25, 1941 although post-war records of both the US and Japanese revealed no confirmation of a lost submarine.

 Holstrom volunteered for the first American aerial attack on Japan.
 The air raid, which came to be called the Doolittle Raid, after Lieutenant Colonel James "Jimmy" Doolittle, took place on April 18, 1942.
 Holstrom piloted one of the sixteen B-25B Mitchell medium bombers that took off from the USS Hornet to attack Tokyo.
 Shortly after takeoff, engineer-gunner of Holstrom's bomber Cpl.
 Bert M. Jordan advised that the turret gun would not function, leaving the bomber protected only by a single .30-caliber nose-gun.
 This became critical as the bomber approached land just south of Tokyo and was attacked by four Japanese fighter planes.
 As a result, Holstrom ordered his bombs jettisoned into the Tokyo Bay before continuing to fly on to China.
 Running low on fuel due to the early launch of the raid, the B-25s failed to reach any of the designated safety zones in China.
 Holstrom and his crew bailed out over the city of Shangrao in Jiangxi Province, China.
 After evading Japanese patrols from three days, they were escorted by Chinese guerillas to Chungking, where Holstrom and other bomber crews were decorated by Madame Chiang Kai-shek on April 30.

 After the raid, Holstrom was assigned in the China-Burma-India Theater, where he flew missions as a B-25 pilot with the 11th Bomb Squadron of the 341st Bomb Group in India from April 1942 to January 1943.
 He was assigned as commander of the 11th BS from January to May 1943, before returning to the United States in June 1943.
 He took part in the war bond sales across the United States.
 Until the end of World War II, he was assigned to variety of stateside assignments.